cometchat/cometchat-sample-app-angular/README.md

 ## About Authors

-`javascript-react-chat-app` is created & maintained by CometChat.
+`javascript-angular-chat-app` is created & maintained by CometChat.

 The names and logos for CometChat are trademarks of CometChat, Inc.